-Born in St. Croix, U. S. Virgin Islands and raised in Oakland, California, Jennifer began writing and illustrating children's books at the age of 9.
+Born in St. Croix, U. S. Virgin Islands and raised in Oakland, California, Jennifer Gross-Awinda began writing and illustrating children's books at the age of 9, eventually growing into the pen name Empress Ivory.
 It was just for fun but she found a great love for writing and drawing with colored pencils.
 Finally at the age of 26, Jennifer publish her first educational children's book about the legendary story of King Solomon and the Queen of Sheba, 'Makeda & Solomon'.

 For over a dozen years, Jennifer has also worked in the Senior Living Industry under various titles; Activity Director, Business Office Manager, Executive Director and Regional Director.
 Realizing the need for a book with straight forward answers, Jennifer recently published Navigating Arizona's Senior Care Industry to help seniors and adult children with understanding dementia and their overall senior care options.
 "Industry professionals answer the exact same questions every day and it's imperative the information people are seeking is readily available to the masses.

-Since publishing Makeda and Solomon, Jennifer, who writes under the pen name Empress Ivory, has written and illustrated more than a half dozen books, including;
+Since publishing Makeda and Solomon, Jennifer, using the pen name Empress Ivory, has written and illustrated more than a half dozen books, including;

 Additional books were written for the assisted living and memory care communities Jennifer managed as gifts to caregivers, residents and families.
 She also published books for her personal friends who required assistance with their works to which they maintain the copyrights.